Raising the Bar in DC – Announcing the 2024 Leadership Circle

-Please also see the Commission’s social media (Twitter and Linkedin) for the announcement and recognition of qualifying firms!
+Please also see the Commission’s Press Release and social media (X and Linkedin) for the announcement and recognition of qualifying firms!

-More Information and History on Raising the Bar in D.C.: A Funding Campaign for Legal Services
+History of Raising the Bar in D.C.: A Funding Campaign for Legal Services

 What is the role of law firms in supporting civil legal services?

 District law firms are among the most generous in the nation in providing pro bono and financial support for legal services.
 Because of this tradition of engagement, law firms are a crucial part of the legal services delivery system and valued partners in access to justice efforts.
 Despite this commitment, too many vulnerable District residents are forced to navigate the legal system alone, even when those things they most value are in jeopardy.
-There is no doubt that COVID-19 and the aftermath of a weakened economy has widened the justice gap.
-Even before the recession, the legal services network was able to meet only a fraction of the need.
+The justice gap has widened since COVID-19 and with economic uncertainty.
 Even in good economic times, the legal services network is chronically underfunded and lacks the capacity to meet the critical legal needs of the District’s indigent residents.

 What is the Raising the Bar in DC Campaign?

 To meet the urgent need for increased funding for legal services, the D.C.
 Access to Justice Commission formally launched the Raising the Bar in D.C.
 Campaign in December 2010, with the endorsement of the D.C.
 Bar Foundation and the D.C.
 Bar.
 The Campaign’s goal is to substantially increase financial support to the District’s legal services community by establishing benchmarks for law firm giving and annually recognizing and celebrating those firms that have donated at benchmark levels.
 A Leadership Circle of eight leading law firms — Akin Gump Strauss Hauer & Feld LLP, Covington & Burling LLP, Crowell & Moring LLP, DLA Piper LLP, Jenner & Block LLP, Sidley Austin LLP, Steptoe & Johnson LLP, and Sutherland Asbill & Brennan LLP (now Eversheds Sutherland) — joined in the launch of the Campaign by pledging to donate funds to local legal services providers at a benchmark level in 2011 and by joining the Commission in an appeal to the law firm community.
 Twenty–three firms ultimately joined the Campaign for 2011, together donating over $3 million to local legal services organizations.
 This represented over a half-million dollar increase in giving by those firms over 2010 levels.
-The Campaign has continued to grow, with 39 participating firms contributing $6.6 million in 2023.
+In 2024, 34 participating firms contributed over $5.6 million.

 What is the history of the Raising the Bar in DC Campaign?